Royce White: Early life

-High school career
+High school basketball career

-White went to DeLaSalle High School for his freshman to junior years.
+White went to DeLaSalle High School for his freshman, sophomore, and junior years.
+The team won a state championship in 2006.
 Following his sophomore season, in which he led DeLaSalle to a 19–8 record, White participated in the 2007 LeBron James US Skills Academy in Akron, Ohio and The Nike Global Challenge at the University of Portland.

-For his senior year, White went to Hopkins High School.
-After transferring to Hopkins, he won the Class 4A MSHSL Championship in 2009, giving him his second state championship.
+For his senior year, White attended Hopkins High School.
+The team won the Class 4A MSHSL Championship in 2009, giving him his second state championship.
 Hopkins finished 10th in the final USA Today national poll, with a 31–0 record.

 He was rated as the 2nd, 8th and 10th best high school power forward in the national class of 2009 by Rivals.com, ESPN.com and Scout.com, respectively.
-Rivals ranked him 19th overall, while ESPN ranked him 35th.
-He had dozens of collegiate scholarship offers, including Minnesota, Creighton, Illinois, Iowa, Iowa State, Michigan State, Purdue, Texas, USC, and Wisconsin.
-White was one of 20 2009 Jordan Brand Classic All-Americans, and he was recognized by the St. Paul Pioneer Press as a First-Team All-State honoree.
+He had dozens of collegiate scholarship offers.
+White was one of 20 2009 Jordan Brand Classic All-Americans, was recognized by the St. Paul Pioneer Press as a First-Team All-State honoree, and was named the 2009 Minnesota Mr. Basketball.

-White was the 2009 Minnesota Mr. Basketball and a two-time Minnesota State High School League (MSHSL) championship team member.
-He was a Class 3A MSHSL champion in 2006 with DeLaSalle High School as a freshman and a Class 4A MSHSL champion in 2009 with Hopkins High School as a senior, leading his school to a perfect (31-0) record.

 College career

-Minnesota
+University of Minnesota

-White pleaded guilty to theft and disorderly conduct in the October 13, 2009, incident at the Mall of America; he was accused of taking $100 worth of clothes and of fifth-degree assault, when he allegedly pushed a mall security officer to the ground twice, but he claimed the security officer was charging at him and he was defending himself.
+White pleaded guilty to theft and disorderly conduct in connection with an October 13, 2009, incident at the Mall of America; he was accused of taking $100 worth of clothes and of fifth-degree assault, when he allegedly pushed a mall security officer to the ground twice, but he claimed the security officer was charging at him and he was defending himself.
 He was suspended for the 2009–10 NCAA Division I men's basketball season.
-The suspension was for competition and travel, but at the discretion of the head coach, Tubby Smith, White could attend practices.
-According to his grandfather, he attended some Gopher practices in December.

-White was a suspect in a November laptop theft from a university dorm, but after 3 months of investigation, the University of Minnesota police department did not have enough evidence to charge him with theft.
-He was formally charged with trespassing in January.
-He left the University of Minnesota in February 2010.
-He had unofficially announced his departure from Minnesota via YouTube in November, but had not formally notified the athletic department.
-Despite his legal difficulties, White achieved better than a 3.0 grade point average in his first semester at Minnesota.
-While suspended from the team, he spent some of his extracurricular time on his passion for music.